ForestAdmin/agent-nodejs/docs/agent-customization/plugins/provided/export-advanced.md

 ## Configuration

-The plugin can be used directly on the agent, or on a specific collection.
+The plugin can be used directly on the agent, or a specific collection.
 Using it on the agent will enable the export for all collections.

 All settings are optional.
 Not providing them will open a form in the UI to configure the export.